PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 12:07:56
+Last updated: 2024-04-02 12:10:00
-Random Quote: Accept the challenges so that you can feel the exhilaration of victory. - George S. Patton
+Random Quote: Simply put, you believer that things or people make you unhappy, but this is not accurate.
+You make yourself unhappy. - Wayne Dyer